temqest/UNITE-BACKEND/src/utils/CHAT_README.md

 # UNITE Chat System

-This document describes the real-time chat system implementation for the UNITE Blood Bank Event Management System.
+This document describes the real-time chat system implementation for the UNITE Blood Bank System.

 ## Features